AbdullahEmrn66/LinkedIn-Automatic-Job-Application-Project/README.md

 # LinkedIn-Automatic-Job-Application-Project
 Automate job applications with Selenium WebDriver.
 Logs into LinkedIn, applies for Python developer roles in the US (customizable), and uses a pre-uploaded resume.
-Passwords are stored as environment variables for security.
+Users must enter their email address and password to apply.
 Fork and modify as needed.